collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Write Permission and Why We Need It

 Write Permission is an important concept.
 We are not talking about "write" permission in the context of English.
-When a user has write permission to a repo, it means they can make changes directly inside of the repo, ideally within a feature branch (which I'm going ot talk about later).
+When a user has write permission to a repo, it means they can make changes directly inside of the repo, ideally within a feature branch (which I'm going to talk about later).

 When you create a user account, you are the owner, so you have write permission to all your repos.